Campus Living Services

 Students wishing to study have top priority in these areas.
 Occasionally the Hall Director and/or Resident Assistants may reserve the areas for programming; signs will be posted as to dates and times.
 Since these areas are primarily for studying, Quiet and Courtesy Hours will be observed.
 Any staff member has the authority to close a study area when Quiet and/or Courtesy Hours are violated.

 A television room with cable is available for viewing on the fifth floor of East Hall.
 A theater is also located in the University Commons building.
-Housing Staff may occasionally use these areas for programming.
+Campus Living Staff may occasionally use these areas for programming.

 Each common room in West Hall features a television.